 Alternatively there’s plenty of other places to have a drink around here or head back to the bottom of Brick Lane and find a cool bar around there – the Big Chill Bar is pretty cool and has music playing on Sunday afternoon’s.

-If you’re still this way around dinner time then heading onto Brick Lane for a Curry is a must as Brick Lane Curries are almost as famous as the street itself, you won’t have trouble finding a place as the restaurant owners will be out on the street later on offering you the best offers they can and you can get yourself a pretty good deal!
+If you’re still this way around dinner time then heading onto Brick Lane for a Curry is a must as Brick Lane Curries are the best Curries in London and almost as famous as the street itself, you won’t have trouble finding a place as the restaurant owners will be out on the street later on offering you the best offers they can and you can get yourself a pretty good deal!

 And that should conclude your day in Shoreditch!

-If you can’t make it on a Sunday then it’s still worth a visit on a Saturday or during the week but the Colombia Road Flower Market and Brick Lane Market will not be on, however this will mean it will be less busy and that the streets are easier to walk down so that’s a plus and there’s still plenty of food markets about in the Vintage Market and Spitalfields Market so you can get your fair share of market food!
+Yes!
+If you can’t go to Shoreditch on Sunday then it’s still worth a visit on a Saturday or during the week but the Colombia Road Flower Market and Brick Lane Market will not be on, however this will mean it will be less busy and that the streets are easier to walk down so that’s a positive and there’s still plenty of food markets about in the Vintage Market and Spitalfields Market so you can get your fair share of market food!

 If you liked this you may like my other London posts: